-When a vertigo attack strikes, the world begins to spin, you feel unsteady, and nausea or vomiting creep in as well.
+When vertigo strikes, the world begins to spin, you feel unsteady, and nausea or vomiting creep in.
 Your neck might also feel stiff, painful, or tight before the vertigo episode begins.
 Is this neck pain connected?
 Is it a coincidence?
 Many people living with vertigo and dizziness might find themselves asking those questions quite often.
-Hopefully, we can help you to better understand how your neck, your spine, and your vertigo are connected.
-We will also explain a science-backed and natural way of correcting the root cause of cervicogenic vertigo, or vertigo that has its origins in the cervical spine (the neck).
+Hopefully, we can help you to better understand the connection between your neck, your spine, and your vertigo.
+We will also explain a science-backed way of correcting vertigo that has its origins in the cervical spine (the neck).

 Head Position and Sense of Balance: Two Inseparable Factors

 The connection between your head position and your body’s ability to maintain equilibrium has been understood for centuries.
 Balance is the ability to maintain the body’s center of mass over its base of support.
 When this sense is functioning as it should, it generally goes unnoticed.
-However, when you have a balance disorder that causes vertigo and dizziness, it affects what would normally be considered some basic activities of daily living like walking down your driveway to check the mail or safely driving to work.
+However, when you have a condition that causes vertigo, it affects what would normally be basic activities of daily living.
+For example, walking down your driveway to check the mail or safely driving to work.

-The reason your head position is so important can be viewed in a couple of ways:
+The reason your head position is so important is that:

 - Your sense of balance relies heavily on input from your eyes.
-Sensory receptors in the retina of your eyes, the rods and cones, send nerve impulses to the brain that help it to know how a person is oriented with respect to their surroundings.
+Sensory receptors in the retina of your eyes, the rods and cones, send nerve impulses to the brain that help it to know people’s orientation with respect to their surroundings.

-- Input from your vestibular system, which is made up of several components located in the inner ear, is crucial to maintaining a sense of balance.
+- Input from your vestibular system (inner ear) is crucial to maintaining a sense of balance.

 - Trauma or injury to the head or neck – sports injuries, motor vehicle accidents, or even a simple slip or fall can create a misalignment in the vertebra that supports the head and keeps It in a neutral position